By Anne-Marie Kovacs, Principal, Marketing & Strategy

 To no surprise, we found that our survey respondents lamented about how beauty brands are doing such a poor job at targeting them.
 We know that the marketing & advertising world have an ongoing infatuation – actually, a fetish – with youth, but if they want to connect with us and regain our trust, it’s time to get over it.
 Really.

-Stephen Reilly, CEO and founder of VibrantNation.com, the online community for women over 50, correlated the findings of his recent beauty survey with ours in this Engage:Boomers piece.
+This study correlated the findings in its recent beauty survey with ours in this Engage:Boomers piece.
 We are in total agreement when we say that the beauty industry is failing this market segment.

 Some other things we found out?